Functional Ito Calculus, Path-dependence and the Computation of Greeks: A Primer on Functional It o Calculus

 We denote the space of continuous square-integrable martingales in $[0,T]$ with respect to the filtration $(\cF^x_t)_{t \in [0,T]}$ by $\cM^2_c$ and we define

 We could consider more general measurability conditions on $f$ to define the spaces above.
-However, $\Lambda$-continuity of the function and continuity of the process $x$ guarantee the required measurability to consider stochastic integrals of $f(X)$ with respect to $x$, namely $(f(X_t))_{t \in [0,T]}$ will be progressively measurable with respect to $(\cF^x_t)_{t \in [0,T]}$.
+However, $\Lambda$-continuity of the functional and continuity of the process $x$ guarantee the required measurability in order to consider stochastic integrals of $f(X)$ with respect to $x$, namely $(f(X_t))_{t \in [0,T]}$ will be progressively measurable with respect to $(\cF^x_t)_{t \in [0,T]}$.

 Consider now the inner products

 in $H^2_x$ and $M_x^2$, respectively.
 So that (\ref{eq:ip_H2}) and (\ref{eq:ip_M2}) are proper inner products, it is necessary to suitably identify elements of these spaces as follows: